 Natural Gas Dryer Stub: $300

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Highland Park has extremely high daily sunlight levels, so you could recoup your investment in as little as 12.1 years per 5 kW of rated capacity.

-Solar energy is on par with other forms of renewable energy.
-Their maintenance costs are low and today's systems can generate and manage energy under more conditions.
+Solar panels are on par with other forms of renewable energy.
+They have inexpensive upkeep and today's systems can work in a variety of conditions.